-- Enjoy a photo opportunity in front of the Leaning Tower of Pisa
+- Hear little-known facts about the tilt of the UNESCO-listed Leaning Tower of Pisa